Characteristics of Victorian Novel

 8- Narrative Experimentation

-Victorian writers were creative with how they told stories.
+Victorian writers were creative in their storytelling.
 They did not just go from start to finish.
 They mixed things up.
-Some used letters or diary entries to build the tale, like Bram Stoker in “Dracula.”
+Some used letters or diary entries to build the tale.

 Others, like Wilkie Collins in “The Moonstone,” had different people take turns to tell their version of the story.
 This way, readers get many angles on the same event.